MatheusFerraroni/code_tracker_telegrambot/README.md

 # Code Tracker TelegramBot

 A magic telegram bot to send you updates from your running code.
-These updates can includes only a few characteres to a cool image.
+These updates can includes only a few characters to a cool image.

 # Basic Features!

-  - Send messages containg updates from your codes
+  - Send messages containing updates from your codes
     - NO REPEATED MESSAGES!
 If you try to send the same message repeatedly the _sender_ will only send the first one!
   - Send your images and charts using this bot
   - Cool thread system to not lock and speed down your codes